Step Challenge FAQs

 You could use a Dublin bike, a Coke Zero bike in Cork, Limerick or Galway, a company fleet bike or borrow one from a friend to clock up a few trips.

 Contact firstname.lastname@example.org with the details of your issue and any error messages you see.
 Note that you can edit your journey or personal details once you are logged into your Active Travel Logger account.

-The final Leaderboard will be published a few days after the end of the event to allow for a Quality Assurance on the accuracy of the top teams’ entries.
+Yes, spot checks are carried out throughout the challenge and the final Leaderboard will be published a few days after the end of the event to allow for a Quality Assurance on the accuracy of the top teams’ entries.

 Terms and Conditions

 Use of this site constitutes your acceptance of these terms and conditions.
 The National Transport Authority reserves the right to make changes to this site and these terms and conditions at any time.

 The content contained within this site is for personal use only.
 All text, graphics and selection, layout and arrangement thereof and all materials on this website are the copyright of the National Transport Authority.
 If you wish to use our content, please contact us for further information.